EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

           ⬇️
          YAML

-  The command line argument will override the YAML file, and the code will override the command line argument in certain situations.
+  The command-line argument will override the YAML file, and the code will override the command-line argument in certain situations.
-  In situations where the code overrides the command line (or YAML), it's generally if a warning is triggered or some error is found, although we try to avoid these when we can.
+  In situations where the code overrides the command-line argument (or YAML), it's generally if a warning is triggered or some error is found, although we try to avoid these when we can.
 If no warning is logged when the code overrides the YAML or command line options, either add the warning to the code yourself and do a Pull request or open an issue on the repository.